Korean Designer Ami Park

 Talk about the changes in your life since you’ve your own Brand.

 I think I’m getting more optimistic and positive because I have better things to care about not worry and I really hope things would turn well.

 How do you choose your inspiration?

-I often get intrigued in nature.
-Especially I love seeing microscopic and biological images because they have unique and unusual visual effect.
-Other than that, since I’m textile driven designer, I try to see and document objects with colors and textures.
+I often get intrigued by nature.
+Especially I love seeing microscopic and biological images because they have a unique and unusual visual effects.
+Other than that, since I’m a textile driven designer, I try to see and document objects with colors and textures.